 I moved to Sheffield Hallam University in 2005, where I took up a post as Senior Research Fellow in the Centre for Regional Economic and Social Research.
 I became a Principal Research Fellow at Sheffield Hallam in 2006 and was appointed as Professor of Housing and Urban Governance in 2007.

-In October 2011 I was appointed to the post of Professor of Town and Regional Planning in the Department.
+In October 2011 I was appointed as a Professor in the Department.

-I am Co-Executive Managing Editor of the Housing Studies journal and I am a Trustee of the Urban Studies Foundation.
-I was a member of the REF2014 sub-panel 16 and was formerly a member of the Housing Studies Association Executive Committee.
+I am Co-Executive Managing Editor of the Housing Studies journal.
+I was a member of the REF2014 sub-panel 16 and I am a member of sub-panel C13 for REF2021.
+I was formerly a Trustee of the Urban Studies Foundation and a member of the Housing Studies Association Executive Committee.

 The common theme to all my research has been urban governance, citizenship and social justice.
 Major threads of this include crime and anti-social behaviour policy, specialist interventions within the most vulnerable households, housing in neighbourhoods policy and evaluation and social cohesion – particularly ethnic and religious identity, social class and culture.

 Current and Recent Research Projects